jkeam/oadp-demo/README.md

 ## Prerequisite

-1. OCP 4.15+
+1. OCP v4.15+ with ODF v4.14+
 2. Logged in as cluster-admin
-3. OADP Operator installed into openshift-adp
+3. OADP Operator v1.3.2 installed into `openshift-adp` project
-4. Something running in the `jon` namespace that we can backup
+4. App running in the `jon` namespace that we can backup, preferably using storage
 5. AWS CLI installed and logged in using `velero` profile

 ## Setup